On the Interpolation Error of Nonlinear Attention versus Linear Regression

 \section{Main Technical Results}

-This section presents our main technical contributions.
-We begin with \Cref{lem:linearization_K_X}, which establishes a high-dimensional linearization of the Attention kernel matrix $\K_\X$ defined in \eqref{eq:def_A_X}.
+This section presents our main technical result.
+We begin with \Cref{lem:linearization_K_X}, which establishes a high-dimensional linearization of the Attention matrix $\K_\X$ defined in \eqref{eq:def_A_X}.
 Next, \Cref{prop:DE_resovlent_noise} provides a Deterministic Equivalent for the noise-only nonlinear Attention resolvent.
-Together, these results enables a precise characterization of the in-context memorization error $E$ defined in \Cref{def:in-context_memorization}, which we present in \Cref{theo:high_in-context-memorization} at the end of this section.
+Together, these results enables a precise characterization of the interpolation error $E_{\rm A}$ defined in \Cref{def:interpolation_error}, which we present in \Cref{theo:high_interpolation} at the end of this section.

-To start with, note that under the full-plus-low-rank decomposition of the Attention weights in \Cref{ass:low-rank-weights}, the Attention kernel matrix $\K_\X$ in \eqref{eq:def_A_X} admits a more tractable approximation via a Hermite polynomial expansion in the high-dimensional regime of \Cref{ass:high-dim}.
+To start with, we show that under the full-plus-low-rank decomposition of the Attention weights in \Cref{ass:low-rank-weights}, the Attention matrix $\K_\X$ in \eqref{eq:def_A_X} admits a more tractable ``linearization'' via Hermite polynomial expansion in the high-dimensional regime of \Cref{ass:high-dim}.
 This is given in the following result and proven in \Cref{subsec:proof_lem_linearization_K_X}.